Functional somatic syndrome

-(sometimes termed "non-specific physical disorders") is a group of symptoms or conditions in which chronic symptoms occur, but no cause is found.
-Fibromyalgia is the leading FSS condition, among many.
-Chronic fatigue syndrome has been seen by some as an FSS condition.
-FSS conditions are highly prevalent, but little is known about their etiology.
+(sometimes termed "non-specific physical disorders") refers to a cluster of chronic conditions, characterized by persistent physical symptoms without demonstrable structural or organic disease despite extensive medical testing.

+Contemporary theories describe the aetiology as involving a dysregulation in the brain-body signaling, which includes negative emotional states pathologically activating somatosensory and nociceptive circuits, generating genuine physical sensations through central sensitization, maladaptive stress response systems and learned neuroplastic rewiring, with symptoms resulting from complex interactions between the autonomic nervous system, hypothalamo-pituitary axis and possibly the immune system, rather than from peripheral tissue damage.

-Functional somatic syndromes are very common, and are estimated to affect about 8-16% of the general population.
+Fibromyalgia, chronic fatigue syndrome (now called ME/CFS) and irritable bowel syndrome are some of the most common disorders that have been described as FSS conditions, although the classification of ME/CFS as an FSS has been increasingly called into question in the recent years.
+Functional somatic syndromes are very common, although specific criteria differ, they are estimated to affect about anywhere from 4% to 16% of the general population.

 Definition and Terminology

 FSS refers to disturbances in bodily functioning where aetiology is unknown.
-The term ‘functional somatic disorders’ (FSD) was proposed in 2020.
+The term 'functional somatic disorders' (FSD) was proposed in 2020.

 Related terms

 "Medically unexplained physical symptoms" only include symptoms where no explanation is found at all, but not poorly understood syndromes like fibromyalgia or IBS.
 These symptoms can sometimes be worsened in the presence of mental health problems.

 "Persistent physical symptoms" includes FSS situations but also situations where persistent physical symptoms are caused by a known illness, such as arthritis.

 In "somatic symptom disorder" chronic physical symptoms, which may or may not be linked to a known illness, coincide with excessive and maladaptive thoughts, emotions, and behaviors connected to those symptoms.
 In FSS these features are not present.